jeffsee55/gatsby-remark-union-issue/README.md

 }
 ```

-You'll notice this query won't work since `heroField2` and
+The above query should work, but you'll notice the below query won't work since `heroField2` and
 `columnField2` aren't explicitly defined in the
 `createSchemaCustomization` function found in `gatsby-node.js`:
 ```gql